ayan20985/ayan20985.github.io/_artwork/2021-08-19-spaceship-gauges.md

 image:
   thumbnail: /assets/thumbnails/artwork thumbnail (1).png
 tagg:
-  - "this project has been completed, #357683"
+  - "this project has been completed, #35835b"
+  #- "this project's documentation is up to date, #35835b"
+  #- "this project is in-progress, #D37070"
+  - "this project's documentation is almost complete, #eb9234"
 ---
 I think its time we make a spaceship, we need some gauges and panels to populate the cockpit of our utilitarian near-future type spaceship.
 Let's use real-world photos to enhance the modelling.